swaptacular/swpt_accounts/protocol.rst

    point of view, so that the coordinator can pair this message with the issued request to finalize the prepared transfer.

+committed_amount : int64
+   The transferred (committed) amount.
+This MUST always be a non-negative number.
+A ``0`` means either that the prepared transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.

 recipient : string
    The value of the ``recipient`` field in the corresponding `PreparedTransfer`_ message.

-prepared_at : date-time
-   The moment at which the transfer was prepared.

 status_code : string
    The finalization status.
 MUST be between 0 and 30 symbols, ASCII